-- Chickenpox and shingles: Chickenpox presentations to EDs increased in the past week and shingles presentations decreased slightly. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: There were no chickenpox presentations at sentinel GPs in the past week, while presentations to EDs decreased.
+Shingles presentations decreased at sentinel GPs and remained stable at EDs. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.